The war in Ukraine has proved to be a treasure trove of combat data and analysis – especially for those who think the era of the tank is over.

 Can the tank survive the war in Ukraine?
 Should the U.S. military still invest in these weapons of war?

 One thing seems pretty clear: social media will give us many clues as to what comes next.

-Video: Another Russian MBT Destroyed With Simple Grenade – Video footage shared on social media earlier this week showed yet another Russian main battle tank (MBT) taken out of action by a Ukrainian drone that dropped a simple hand grenade.
+Video: Another Russian MBT Destroyed With Simple Grenade – Video footage shared on social media earlier in March showed another Russian main battle tank (MBT) taken out of action by a Ukrainian drone that dropped a simple hand grenade.

 The tank was then seen burning at the end of the 40-second video, which had been posted by the Ukraine Weapons Tracker (@UAWeapons) social media account.